marcusburghardt/ansible-role-vscode/README.md

 standards defined in "defaults/main.yml" or overridden them in a playbook, for example.

 This role will:
-- Ensure the Official Repository for VSCODE;
+- Ensure the Official Repository for VSCode;
-- Ensure VSCODE is installed and updated from the repository;
+- Ensure VSCode is installed and updated from official repository;
 - Ensure the desired state for the defined extensions;

 To install this role: